joseph-true/csharpviz-colorbar/README.md

 Here's an example of using the Iris data set where you can see the clustering of petal width values for the three different classes (Setosa, Versicolor and Virginica).

 ![ColorBar Iris data set example](/images/sharpviz-colorbar-screenshot-3.png "Iris petal width values and clustering")

+## Running the Project
+This project was created in Microsoft Visual Studio 2010 C#.
+To open and run the project locally, download the **code** folder and double-click the solution file "**ColorBar.sln**".